 If you’ve read the book “Who Moved My Cheese” you’ll understand the importance of adapting to change.
 The book describes how 2 mice and 2 ‘little people’ move about a maze in search of cheese.
 The maze represents life and the cheese represents anything desirable, be it career, success, money or relationships.
 According to the book, it is always in your best interest to ‘move with the cheese’, in other words, adapt to change, rather than resist it.
 Businesses are already transforming the way they operate.
 And in the 21st century, we are in the midst of a fourth industrial revolution.

 Almost 8 out of 10 professionals in finance say that they are not yet equipped with the skills required to meet the job demands in the next 10 years.
-To keep up with the times, you need to prepare yourself with the right technological skills.
+To keep up with the times, you need to prepare yourself with the right technical skills.
 Make yourself an indispensable asset.
 Leverage new technology to create newer and better financial services for consumers and businesses.
 Or else?
 Simple Answer.
 Get.
 Left.
 Behind.

 So what are the factors that are at the driving seat of this technological revolution?
 Let’s take a look at them one by one: